curl/curl/docs/SSLCERTS.md

 This system is about trust.
 In your local CA certificate store you have certs from *trusted* Certificate Authorities that you then can use to verify that the server certificates you see are valid.
-They're signed by one of the CAs you trust.
+They're signed by one of the case you trust.

-Which CAs do you trust?
+Which case do you trust?
 You can decide to trust the same set of companies your operating system trusts, or the set one of the known browsers trust.
 That's basically trust via someone else you trust.
-You should just be aware that modern operating systems and browsers are setup to trust *hundreds* of companies and recent years several such CAs have been found untrustworthy.
+You should just be aware that modern operating systems and browsers are setup to trust *hundreds* of companies and recent years several such case have been found untrustworthy.

 Certificate Verification
 ------------------------